shaepy/dom-events-lab/README.md

 # Description
 This is a lab assignment for General Assembly to create a functioning calculator.

-So far, the calculator only performs single-digit calculations.
+The calculator takes two multi-digit numbers and performs an operation between them:
+* When trying to divide by 0, it will return a message saying to "try again".
+* The resulted total number of each operation can be operated on again without needing to type it again.

 <img width="596" alt="Screenshot 2025-04-18 at 12 05 51 PM" src="https://github.com/user-attachments/assets/1fb8cd94-336b-4987-bfdd-18f51e3c23d4" />